 Northumberland County is mandated, by O. Reg.
 101/94 to provide a leaf and yard waste diversion program to its residents.
-To satisfy this requirement, the County operates three (3) Leaf & Yard Waste Composting facilities.
-One is located at the Brighton Landfill, one is located at the Bewdley Waste Transfer Station and one is located at the Seymour Waste Transfer Station.
+To satisfy this requirement, the County operates three (3)

+Leaf & Yard Waste Composting facilities.
+One is located at each of the County's three (3) CRCs.